bergercookie/syncall/readme-gcal.md

 # [Taskwarrior](https://taskwarrior.org/) ⬄ [Google Calendar](https://calendar.google.com/)

-Given all the entries of a _Calendar_ of Google Calendar with all the tasks of a taskwarrior _filter_ (currently only a single tag is supported and tested) synchronise all the events between them.
+## Description

-This service requires the `google` extra: `pip3 install taskwarrior_syncall[google]`
+Given all the entries of a _Calendar_ in Google Calendar with all the tasks of a taskwarrior _filter_ (combination of tags and projects) synchronise all the addition/modification/deletion events between them.

 ## Demo - first run - populating calendar in GCal